The Daleks’ Master Plan 5-10

 Counter Plot

-We enjoy – if enjoy is the right word – a brief respite from the recons with an episode that still exists in the archives.
+We enjoy – if enjoy is the right word – a brief respite from the recons with an episode that actually exists in the archives.
 Whoopee-****ing-do.
-Of all the episodes to survive from The Daleks’ Master Plan, why did it have to be this one?
+Of all the episodes that survive from this story, why did it have to be this one?

 Me: It’s bloody entertaining, that’s what it is.
 He’s an oasis in a desert of mediocrity.

-Sue likes Chen’s right-hand man, the bald (and even bolder) Kirksen, a man who couldn’t be more sinister if he tried.
+Sue likes Chen’s right-hand man, the bald (and even bolder) Kirksen, who couldn’t be more sinister if he tried.
 And believe me, he’s trying.

 Sue: So Chen is Tony Blair and Duncan Goodhew is Peter Mandelson, the real power behind the throne.
-Chen is a bit naive, isn’t he?
+Chen is very naive, isn’t he?

-When the episode gets its regulars to jump up and down on a trampoline, so they can show us what it must look like to be teleported through space, Sue is crestfallen when Hartnell fails to take part.
+When the episode gets its regulars to jump up and down on a trampoline, so they can show us what it looks like to be teleported through space, Sue is disappointed when Hartnell refuses to take part.

-Sue: It’s a pity but it’s understandable: if you make old people jump up and down like that, they’ll wet themselves.
+Sue: It’s a pity, but understandable, I suppose.
+If you make old people jump up and down like that, they wet themselves.
 It’s a well-known fact.
 Hartnell probably didn’t have his Kanga Pants on.

 Sue: Are we on Kembel again?